 Location: Rue du Port, 33470 Le Teich, France

 Book: Online at Teich bird reserve

-4. Ride the Petit Train de la Rhune
+4. Ride the Le Train de la Rhune

 Why go: From Thomas the Tank Engine to the Hogwarts and Polar expresses, children seem to go loco for locomotives.
 Tiny trainspotters will be pleased as Punch with a journey on the Petit Train de la Rhune, an old-world funicular that chugs its way up a 1920s-era track to the summit of a Pyrenees peak.
 The journey lasts just 35 minutes – short enough to not strain junior attention spans.
 Expect far-reaching views of the Basque Country at the top and be on alert for pottoks (the sturdy Basque ponies that roams this region) as well as majestic griffon vultures, a foreboding bird of prey known to frequent these skies.
 Check the forecast before you depart for the train; the summit of Rhune is at 900 metres and cloud cover can spoil the vistas.